Can I Have a Breast Augmentation if I’m Planning on Having Kids in the Future?

 While all four of these incision types are safe for pregnancy, women who plan to breastfeed future children shouldn’t select the periareolar incision type.
 The reason – this incision type can cut through milk ducts, making it more difficult or even impossible to breastfeed your future children.

 Will Pregnancy and Breastfeeding Require Me to Have a Second Breast Augmentation After I Have Children?

 Many Houston women delay getting a breast augmentation until they are through having children because they believe that pregnancy and breastfeeding will negate their results.
 This is not necessarily true.
 While it’s true that postpartum women can have a decrease in breast volume and sagging breasts after they have completed breastfeeding, if they choose to do so, it is unlikely that a woman with breast implants will lose this volume.
 You may, however, find that even if you have breast implants, your breasts are sagging after bearing and breastfeeding children.
 In this case, a breast lift – not an additional breast augmentation – may be necessary to maintain your former look.

-When screening her potential breast augmentation candidates for surgery, one of the questions Dr. Craig will ask women of childbearing age is if they plan to have any (or any more) children.
-This is so she can best formulate a personalized treatment plan for you, and avoid the periareolar incision if you think you may be interested in breastfeeding.
+When screening potential breast augmentation candidates for surgery, one of the questions our doctors will ask women of childbearing age is if they plan to have any (or any more) children.
+This is so they can best formulate a personalized treatment plan for you, and avoid the periareolar incision if you think you may be interested in breastfeeding.

-If you have any additional questions about getting this procedure performed before future or subsequent pregnancies, schedule a consultation with Dr. Craig to have all your questions answered.
+If you have any additional questions about getting this procedure performed before future or subsequent pregnancies, schedule a consultation with Dr. Fusi or Dr. Craig to have all your questions answered.
 You can reach us today at our Houston office by calling (713) 346-9909.